 My current salary isn’t anything to shout about, but it sure beats 10 cents an hour, any day, in any universe.

 Understanding gratitude was never easy for me.
-I used to be a trust fund baby who was given $250,000 when I turned 21.
-On top of that, I was sitting on a 9-digit inheritance.
+I used to be a trust fund baby who was given $250,000 in my early-20s.
+On top of that, I was sitting on a huge inheritance.
 Other than choosing a life partner, I did everything my parents told me to do.
-Study hard, get good grades, graduate from law school.

 But my parents took everything away from me anyway, just because I came out of the closet.
 When you’re stuck in that kind of situation, do you even have anything to be grateful for?